What you need to know in order to identify, trace and move your livestock and comply with current regulations

 Registering your pigs, sheep and goats

 To register pigs, sheep and goats, you first must obtain a CPH number for the land where the animals will be kept.
 The CPH number is nine digits long.
 The first two numbers are for your county, the next three are related to the parish and the last four are unique to you as the keeper of the animals.
-You can apply for your CPH by phoning the RPA Helpline on Tel 0345 603 7777.
+You can apply for your CPH by calling the RPA on 03000 200 301.

 Once you receive your CPH number, your animals can be moved to your holding under a general licence.
 You’ll then need to register your herd or flock with Defra by contacting your nearest AHO by telephone, using your CPH number as a reference.
 Your livestock will then receive a flock or herd mark to identify them.
 The flock or herd mark makes it easy to trace the holdings the livestock have been moved from.

 For contact details of your local AHVLA Office use the postcode search tool on the Defra website.